Trinity House: Boats

-Trinity House operates a number of small boats, mostly functioning as ship's tenders to the vessels in the section above.
-The historic right of Trinity House to escort the sovereign when travelling by ship in territorial waters is still exercised on ceremonial occasions.
+The Corporation operates a number of small boats, mostly functioning as tenders to Trinity House vessels as described in the section above.
+The historic right of Trinity House to escort the Sovereign when travelling by ship in territorial waters is still exercised on ceremonial occasions.
 On the River Thames and inland waterways the duty is carried out by the vessel designated Trinity House No 1 Boat, a name which designates any boat assigned to this duty; as of 2020 a tender of THV Galatea is used for such ceremonial duties.
 However, for the Thames Diamond Jubilee Pageant on 3 June 2012, this boat had the name "T.H.
-No 1 Boat" painted onto the bow (left and right sides) whilst carrying the Master (the Princess Royal) in the jubilee flotilla.
-On 8 November 2014, Trinity House entered a float into the annual Lord Mayor's Show in the City of London, consisting of a heavy low-loader lorry, with the Trinity House No 1 Boat mounted on the low-loader trailer as an exhibit.
+No 1 Boat" painted onto the bow (port and starboard) whilst carrying the Master (the Princess Royal) in the jubilee flotilla.
+On 8 November 2014, Trinity House entered a float for the annual Lord Mayor's Show in the City of London, consisting of a heavy low-loader lorry, with the Trinity House No 1 Boat mounted on the low-loader trailer as an exhibit.

 Property

-In addition to the maritime assets, the Corporation of Trinity House also owns two listed estates: one of predominantly residential buildings at Trinity Village in Borough, London; and a working farm at Goxhill, Lincolnshire.
-The rents from these properties form a substantial part of the corporation's income.
+As a charitable body, the corporation has owned a number of properties for benevolent purposes, chief among them the estate at Newington in south London (now rebranded as Trinity Village) and almshouses at Deptford, Mile End, and Walmer; the last of these estates was built in 1958 and remains in use by the corporation today as one of two listed estates: one of predominantly residential buildings at Trinity Village in Borough, London; and a working farm, formerly Booth property, at Goxhill in Lincolnshire.
+The rents from these properties form a substantial part of the Corporation's income.